UI233/Bijective-Parameterization-with-Free-Boundaries/README.md

 In other platforms with compiler supporting C++14(or higher), you have to replace the *OpenMesh* library in my repository with corresponding version for your environment and modify the path of *OpenMesh* library in CMakeLists.txt to build this project.

+## Constrains About Mesh

+The mesh to be parameterized should have boundary, which is better homeomorphic to a circle.
+Moreover the orientation of every triangle needs to be counterclockwise or the program may get stuck during optimization step.

 ## Getting Started

 ### How To Build